VineethKumar7/3IVIS_app/README.md

 - **Swagger UI**: API documentation and testing interface to interact with endpoints.
 - **JWT Authentication**: Secure access to API endpoints using JWT tokens.
 - **Git workflows**: Making sure to use git to test all the functionality.
-- **GTest-Driven Development (TDD)**: Comprehensive tests to verify functionality and prevent regressions.
+- **Test-Driven Development (TDD)**: Comprehensive tests to verify functionality and prevent regressions.

 ## Getting Started